JohnnySantiagoJr/everplans-codetest/README.md

 ## To run the project locally

-Once you have cloned it, in the project directory, you can run:
+Build and run the Docker image for the API supplied as part of the [codetest](https://github.com/everplans/mobile-codetest).
+Once that is up and running clone my project and in the root directory run:

 ### `npm start`